Enterprise cloud for finance, HR, and planning

-Workday is a cloud-based enterprise software platform for human resources and financial management.
+Workday is a cloud-based enterprise platform for human resources, finance, and business planning.

 AI Panel Score